reactioncommerce/example-storefront/docs/tracking-events.md

 }
 ```

 The `renderStript` function renders a string of javascript code for your tracking service.
-For example in `segment.js` we render the segment snuppet and return a string of that.
-This string will included in the document head.
+For example in `Segment.js` we render the Segment snippet and return a string.
+This string will be included in the document head.

 ```js
 /**